Tor3y/neighborhood-map/README.md

 # Coffee Of Newport Beach

 ## Neighborhood Map Project
-* This project is a map of coffee shops found with the Newport Beach area.
+* This project is a map of Amazing coffee shops found within the Newport Beach area.

 ## This project was built with